Kremator1007/TexElper/README.md

 Hello there.

 This repository aims to assist with finding possible dublicates in problems lists.
-The program reads a user-selected folder, and compares .tex files in the folder, printing all possible dublicates to a console.
+The program reads a user-selected folder and compares .tex files in the folder, printing all possible dublicates to a console.

 Example (based on the files nobly provided by vk.com/math_contest):